jpjones76/SeisIO.jl/docs/src/Help/help.rst

 Examples
 ********

-Two sets of worked examples for web requests exist: a set of command-prompt examples with a step-by-step command walkthrough, and those in the :ref:`Examples appendix<webex>`.
+Several worked examples exist throughout these documents, in addition to *examples.jl* and the interactive tutorial.

 Invoke the command-prompt examples with the following command sequence: